nismanbar/NitzanimFinalProject/README.md

   run the train_models.py
   in terminal type streamlit run app.py

-#TODO: fix stress and fragility not barely going down
 #TODO: next message prediction thing idk if it work good or not